-The general reemployment eligible list for each classification shall consist of the names of current employees and former employees having probationary or permanent status who were laid off or whose positions were reclassified allocated downward as a result of reelassification.
+The general reemployment eligible list for each classification shall consist of the names of current and former employees having probationary or permanent status who were laid off or whose positions were reclassified downward.
 The rank order on such lists shall be determined by relative seniority.
 Such lists shall take precedence over all other eligible lists, except departmental reemployment eligible lists, in making certifications on a County-wide basis.